The Story of Kesetta and Jack

 stationed at Forts Clark and Duncan from 1877 to 1880.
 In 1880, he and his wife were posted to

 Fort Hays, Kansas.
-In March 1880, the children were enrolled at the Carlisle Indian School in
+In March 1880, the Smiths turned over the children to the Carlisle Indian School in

 When Kesetta was given a full medical examination upon